grindsa/acme2certifier/README.md

 - "challenge" resource [(Section 7.5.1)](https://tools.ietf.org/html/draft-ietf-acme-acme-16#section-7.5.1)
 - "certificate revocation" [(Section 7.6)](https://tools.ietf.org/html/draft-ietf-acme-acme-16#section-7.6)

-<span style="color:red;">IMPORTANT: The current version does NOT perform Identifier validation.
-In the current version the acme server will change the status of each challenge to "valid" forcing an acme client to send the CSR immediately. </span>
+~~IMPORTANT: The current version does NOT perform Identifier validation.
+In the current version the acme server will change the status of each challenge to "valid" forcing an acme client to send the CSR immediately.~~

 Additional functionality will be added over time.
 If you are badly missing a certain feature please raise an [issue](https://github.com/grindsa/acme2certifier/issues/new) to let me know.